frederico-alves/Black-Lemon_Technical-Test/README.md

 ## Goals Achieved

-✅ When clicking add to cart make a small animation that shows the product was added to the cart;
+✅ When clicking add to cart make a small animation that shows the product was added to the cart;<br>
-✅ Use Parcel to bundle the css and javascrip;
+✅ Use Parcel to bundle the css and javascrip;<br>
-✅ 5h spent on the test;
+✅ 5h spent on the test;<br>
-✅ Structure the code as if this was just the start of a project that would contain a lot more pages;
+✅ Structure the code as if this was just the start of a project that would contain a lot more pages;<br>
-✅ The code should live in a git repository;
+✅ The code should live in a git repository;<br>

 ## Installation